claudzeig/Protocol-Buffer-GRPC-Tutorial/index.md

 gem install grpc-tools
 ```

+For other languages, please check this documentation https://grpc.io/docs/

 ## Getting Started Tutorial
-There is a simple turtorial to implement a greeting service with Java.
+There is a simple turtorial to implement a streaming service with Java.
 you will learn:

 - The Protocol Buffer Language